Pure Gold (Elvis Presley album): Content

 "Fever", "It's Impossible", and "In The Ghetto" are heard in true stereo; "Kentucky Rain" utilized the mono single version, with mild rechanneled or "fake stereo" effect.
 The other six tracks on the album are original 1950s monophonic recordings with "stereo effect reprocessed from monophonic", or "fake stereo".
-When RCA reissued the album on compact disc in 1992, the "fake stereo" tracks were restored to their original mono sound.
-The album was certified Gold on September 12, 1977, Platinum on March 20, 1988, and 2× Platinum on March 27, 1992, by the RIAA.
+When RCA reissued the album on compact disc in 1992, the tracks in reprocessed stereo were restored to their original mono sound.
+The album was certified Gold on September 12, 1977, Platinum on May 20, 1988, and 2× Platinum on March 27, 1992, by the RIAA.

 The front cover photo features Elvis from his Aloha from Hawaii concert in January, 1973.
-The original back cover featured a list of other albums available in the RCA Pure Gold series.
-The album was reissued in the early 1980s with the catalog number AYL1-3732(e) as part of the RCA budget 'Best Buy' series.
+The original back cover featured a listing of other RCA albums available in the Pure Gold series.
+In 1980, the album was reissued under a new catalog number AYL1-3732(e), now part of the RCA budget "Best Buy" series.